Student Conduct Process

 For the organization, exclusion from specified activities sponsored by the organization or the College and maintenance of exemplary conduct for a specified period of time as set forth in the notice of restriction.
 Restriction may include loss of use of any facilities provided by the College for a specified period of time.

-Campus Suspension—Excludes a student from the campus except to attend classes.
+Campus Suspension—Excludes a student from campus activities except to attend classes.
 The student may not be on campus for any reason during the stated period of suspension and is disallowed from participating in all activities sponsored by the College or an organization affiliated with the College, whether on or off campus.

 Suspension—